GeoLing/brockway.github.io/_pages/about.md

 For more info
 ------
 This site includes more information about my services, my experience, and past projects.
 Please contact me for a free consultation if you are interested in working with me.
 I look forward to hearing from you!

+Snag a spot on my calendar [here](https://cal.com/catherinebrockway).